-- Comprehension/ getting the facts: Ask yourself: Do I understand what's going on?
-Can I name the industry, the protagonist, the organization?
+- 1. Comprehension/ getting the facts: Ask yourself: Do I understand what's going on?
+Can I name the industry, the protagonist, and the organization?
 When and where does the case take place?
-What's the primary issue or dilemma that the protagonist is facing? - Critical Thinking: What are the options for the protagonist?
-What key concepts or frameworks learned in class can I apply here?
-Why is this case relevant in the context of our current Module?
-Did I capture my own opinion in the write-up? - Writing mechanics: Run a spell check, read in a loud voice, review punctuation, and those upper cases (countries? brand names? etc.)
+What's the primary issue or dilemma that the protagonist is facing? - 2.
+Critical Thinking: What are the options for the protagonist?
+What key concepts or frameworks can I apply here?
+Why is this case relevant in the context of our current Learning Unit?
+Did I capture my own opinion in the write-up? - 3.
+Writing mechanics: Run a spell check, read in a loud voice, review punctuation, and those upper cases (countries! brand names! etc.).

-In a nutshell, ask yourself: Am I submitting my best work?
+Am I submitting my best work?

-The cases analysis must be submitted before class.
+Each case preparation submission is worth 20 points and must be submitted before class.
 No late submissions accepted.
 If you don't address the questions listed in the case instructions, you won't get any points.
-Be sure you review the rubric and the check list shared in MyCI.
-Also, you won't get any credit if you prepare a different case.
+Be sure you review the rubric and the checklist shared in CI Learn.
+Also, double-check that you got the case right - you won't get any credit if you prepare a different case, even if the case relates to the same company.